Getting Started

-Thank you for purchasing solution.
+Welcome to the official documentation for the Advanced POS With Inventory and Accounting.
+Thank you for purchasing this solution.
 If you have any questions that are beyond the scope of this help file, please feel free to email via my user page contact form here.
 Thanks so much!

 Setting up Quick POS With Inventory Management is very simple.
 You will receive the following files after extracting project compressed file: